Abdul Ahad | Senior Full-Stack Engineer | Last Updated: May 2026

 Which hook is used for optimistic UI updates in React 19?

-Are Server Actions secure?
+Are Server Actions secure for production use?